PathwayMerger/PathMe/README.rst

 --------
 If you use PathMe in your work, please cite:

 Domingo-Fernández, D., *et al.* (2018).
-PathMe: Merging and exploring mechanistic pathway knowledge. bioRxiv.
+PathMe: Merging and exploring mechanistic pathway knowledge. bioRxiv 451625.

 Installation |pypi_version| |python_versions| |pypi_license|
 ------------------------------------------------------------